annarsama/DataJobs_AI/README.md

 The second folder (link) represents the extraction, transformation (cleaning/normalisation of the different columns and feature engineering) and then the loading into a data warehouse created with SQLite.

-The third folder includes the Docker image of our app together with the different files (in case the user want to do it without Docker).
+The third folder includes the app's files and the necessary to construct a Docker image.

 ## How to install the app?